Frequently Asked Questions

 Since the GLBL major is built around coursework from 13 different departments/programs in the College of Arts, Humanities, and Social Sciences (CAHSS), it is up you to carefully read the requirements for distribution of courses and to carefully choose courses each semester from the schedule of classes.
 Every GLBL student will have a registration appointment so that guidance can be given in course selection.
 Pre-requisites and recommended preparation should be taken seriously when choosing courses.
 A discussion with the professor of the class you wish to take can lead to clarity on whether or not you are ready for it.

-Internship experience is strongly recommended, but not required for GLBL majors.
-Experiential learning of some kind (volunteer, internship, fellowship, etc.) prepares you for the job market and is a key component of preparation.
-The UMBC Career Center and the Shriver Center here on campus are two excellent resources available to all students.
+No. An internship experience is strongly recommended, but not required for GLBL majors.
+Experiential learning (volunteering, internships, research, etc.) prepares you for personal and professional success.
+The UMBC Career Center and the Shriver Center are excellent resources available to all students.

-Yes, you can certainly pair a Global Studies major with another major, minor or certificate.
-When deciding on this, you should keep your GLBL major requirements in mind, especially the foreign language and study abroad.
-It is also important to plan out how long it will take to fulfill work in multiple departments/programs when making this decision.
-Be sure to secure advising help for any additional major, minor, certificate work.
-The Global Studies Academic Adviser is here to help with your GLBL major.
+Yes, you can certainly pair the Global Studies major with another major, minor, or certificate.
+When deciding on this, keep in mind your GLBL major requirements, especially the foreign language and global experience.
+It is also important to consider how long it will take to fulfill work in multiple programs.
+Be sure to secure advising for any additional major, minor, or certificate.
+The Global Studies Academic Advisor is here to help with your GLBL major.

 Global Studies is a broad field that prepares students for work in a number of different areas, including economic development, environmental sustainability, law, policy and governance, and public history, among many others.
-Our alumni go on work in the public, private, and non-profit spheres.
+Our alumni go on to work in the public, private, and non-profit spheres.
+Check our career webpage for more information.

-Of course, our majors can apply to Global Studies masters and doctoral programs.
-We also have a number of alumni in law school, graduate programs in Anthropology, Economics, Gender and Women’s Studies, Geography, History, Political Science, Sociology, Visual Arts and various other areas.
+Our majors can apply to master’s and doctoral programs in Global Studies and other fields.
+We have many alumni who went to law school, graduate programs in Anthropology, Economics, Gender and Women’s Studies, Geography, History, Political Science, Sociology, Visual Arts, and beyond.
 Decisions in this regard are somewhat dependent on course specialization within the major.
-The tracks help define areas of interest for our majors.
+The global thematic areas help define fields of interest for our majors.
+Here you can find more information about graduate school.